Norton Records

-Norton Records, is an independent record label founded by musicians Miriam Linna and Billy Miller in 1986.
-The label concentrates on rock, rockabilly, primitive music, punk, garage rock and early rhythm and blues.
+Norton Records is an American independent record label founded by musicians Miriam Linna and Billy Miller in 1986.
+The label concentrates on releasing rock, rockabilly, primitive music, punk, garage rock, and early rhythm and blues.
 Most of its output, both new releases and reissues, is issued on vinyl.

 Beginnings

-Billy Miller first encountered Miriam Linna while she was drumming for The Cramps in 1976.
-The two were properly introduced one day in 1977 while Miller was vending at a record show; the two chatted about music and he sold Linna a copy of "You Must Be a Witch", a single by The Lollipop Shoppe.
+Billy Miller first met Miriam Linna while she was drumming for the Cramps in 1976.
+The two were properly introduced one day in 1977 while Miller was selling items at a record show; they chatted about music and he sold Linna a copy of "You Must Be a Witch", a single by the Lollipop Shoppe.
 Miller later said, "You can't let a gal with taste like that slip away!"
-A year later, in 1978, Miller and Linna started Kicks, a magazine devoted to obscure rock, soul, and rockabilly.
+A year later, in 1978, Miller and Linna started Kicks, a magazine which was devoted to obscure rock, soul, and rockabilly.

 In 1986, the couple published an article in Kicks about West Virginia guitarist Hasil Adkins, for which the response was so intense that Linna and Miller decided to form a record label to reissue his music.
-They named their company after Ed Norton, Art Carney's character on The Honeymooners.
+They named their company after Ed Norton, Art Carney's character on the TV sitcom The Honeymooners.
 Adkins had recorded about 15 singles in the 1950s, but many had never been released or collected on an LP.
-The label's debut release was a four-song 7" titled "Haze's House Party," soon followed by the Adkins compilation Out to Hunch.
-"We made 500 copies and prayed that it would sell," Linna recalled of the latter.
-In 1987, Norton released an Adkins 7" with two songs, and Miller co-produced recording sessions for a subsequent LP, The Wild Man.
+The label's debut release was a four-song 7" titled "Haze's House Party", soon followed by the Adkins compilation Out to Hunch.
+"We made 500 copies and prayed that it would sell," Linna recalled of the compilation album.
+In 1987, Norton released an Adkins 7" with two songs, and Miller co-produced recording sessions for a later LP, The Wild Man.